 A Community Resource for Identifying and Understanding Attacks

-An attacker engages in activity to detect the version or type of OS software in a an environment by passively monitoring communication between devices, nodes, or applications.
+An adversary engages in activity to detect the version or type of OS software in a an environment by passively monitoring communication between devices, nodes, or applications.
 Passive techniques for operating system detection send no actual probes to a target, but monitor network or client-server communication between nodes in order to identify operating systems based on observed behavior as compared to a database of known signatures or values.
-While passive OS fingerprinting is not usually as reliable as active methods it is more stealthy.
+While passive OS fingerprinting is not usually as reliable as active methods, it is generally better able to evade detection.

 Target Attack Surface Description

 Targeted OSI Layers: Network Layer Transport Layer Application Layer

 Any tool capable of monitoring network communications, like a packet sniffer (e.g., Wireshark)

 [R.313.1] [REF-20] Stuart McClure, Joel Scambray and George Kurtz.
 "Hacking Exposed: Network Security Secrets & Solutions".
 Chapter 2: Scanning, pg.
 56. 6th Edition.
 McGraw Hill.
 2009.

 [R.313.2] [REF-21] Defense Advanced Research Projects Agency Information Processing Techniques Office and Information Sciences Institute University of Southern California.
 "RFC793 - Transmission Control Protocol".
 Defense Advanced Research Projects Agency (DARPA).
 September 1981. <http://www.faqs.org/rfcs/rfc793.html>.